 - 2 Tbsp cider vinegar

-- 2 pounds skinless chicken breasts, cut into 1 to 2-inch pieces
+- 2 pounds boneless, skinless chicken breasts, cut into 1 to 2-inch pieces

-- 1 Tbsp unsalted butter (can sub olive oil)
+- 1 Tbsp unsalted butter (or substitute with olive oil)

 - 3 Tbsp olive oil